apache/shenyu-website/content/en/projects/shenyu/use-data-sync/index.md

-> After the data synchronization strategy of ShenYu gateway and shenyu-admin is reconfigured, the microservice needs to be restarted.
+> After the data synchronization strategy of Apache ShenYu gateway and shenyu-admin is reconfigured, the microservice needs to be restarted.
 >
-> The ShenYu gateway and shenyu-admin must use the same synchronization strategy.
+> the Apache ShenYu gateway and shenyu-admin must use the same synchronization strategy.